-His attitude and zeal for charity and justice naturally made an adversary of the Empress Eudoxia and provoked the jealousy of Theophilus, the Patriarch of Alexandria.
-Fearing the growth in importance of John, Theophilus took occasion to charge him with fostering heresy.
+His attitude and zeal for charity and justice naturally made him an adversary of the Empress Eudoxia and provoked the jealousy of Theophilus, the Patriarch of Alexandria.
+Fearing the growing importance of John, Theophilus took the occasion to charge him with fostering heresy.
 Theophilus and other exasperated bishops were supported by the empress.
 In 403, false charges were thrown against John.
-He was impeached, condemned and was sentenced to be exiled in Armenia.
+He was impeached, condemned, and sentenced to be exiled in Armenia.
 He continued to be a great presence in the Church of the East through his numerous letters.

 Pope Innocent I supported John.
 However, despite the pontiff’s support, John was exiled even farther away.
 His enemies were not satisfied with the sufferings he had already endured, and they banished him still further to the very extremity of the empire.
 From Armenia, John was exiled to an isolated place along the Black Sea.
 Due to his failing health and inability to endure the rigors, John died during the journey in 407 in Pontus.
 His feast day is September 13.

 - “Chrysostom” in St. John Chrysostom comes from the Greek “chrysostomos”, which means “golden-mouthed”.
 This was because of his eloquence in preaching.

 - St. John Chrysostom is the patron saint of preachers and orators.

 - In 438, Emperor Theodosius II of Constantinople had St. John Chrysostom’s body returned to Constantinople and did penance for the sins of Eudoxia, his mother.

 - St. John Chrysostom was declared a Doctor of the Church.
 Along with St. Basil the Great, Gregory of Nazianzus, and Athanasius, St. John Chrysostom is considered one of the greatest of the early Eastern Church fathers.